 The Board currently consists of six (6) members, comprising an Executive Chairman, two (2) Executive Directors, one (1) Non-Independent Non-Executive Director and two (2) Independent Non-Executive Directors.
-This composition complies with Rule 15.02 of the Bursa Securities Listing Requirements for ACE Market which requires that at least two directors or one-third of the Board, whichever is the higher, comprises of independent directors.
+This composition complies with Rule 15.02(1) of the Bursa Securities Listing Requirements for ACE Market which requires that at least two directors or one-third of the Board, whichever is the higher, comprises of independent directors.
+In the event of any vacancy in the Board, resulting in the non-compliance with Rule 15.02(1), the Company must fill the vacancy within three (3) months.